How To Conduct Diverse Recruitment

 Create a new job description and don’t just dust off the old one.
 Think of the tone and language that you use, it could be excluding diverse talent.
 Ensure that the job ad covers any specific support you provide to candidates with disabilities too.
 Moreover, post these job adverts in diverse communities.
 Sticking to one platform can limit your talent pool.

 CIDP have a factsheet concerning diversity in the workplace which will be helpful if you’re looking to make your recruitment process more inclusive.

 Diverse Interview Techniques

-Choose a diverse array of your team to represent your company across the interview process can help both.
+Choose a diverse array of your team to represent your company across the interview process.
 This can be beneficial on both a company level and from the interviewee’s perspective; internally, this can help you combat unconscious bias whilst externally, this can help your interviewee feel more comfortable and attracted to a company that demonstrates such diversity.